 DISABILITY LIAISON OFFICER

-Kerry Evans is the Disability Liaison Officer at Wrexham AFC after taking the role in January 2018 on a voluntary basis.
+Kerry Evans is the Disability Liaison Officer at Wrexham AFC after taking the role in March 2022 on a full-time basis.
 The Disability Liaison Officer is responsible for all things relating to disability within the Football Club.

 We also have a autism quiet zone in the home end, but if any travelling supporters feel they would benefit from sitting there with their families then get in touch.
 There is a designated quiet entrance, at gate 12 on the Mold Road.
 Users can enter the Macron Stand through this gate and proceed straight to the concrete entrance towards the pitch in order to avoid the busy concourse.
 The quiet zone is located at the opposite end of the Macron Stand, but can be accessed by walking in front of Row A. We have a waitress service to take food/drink orders pitchside so that you don't need to enter a busy concourse.
 Wrexham AFC have both female and male stewards designated to the area to chat and support the people sitting there.